Skip to Content

 The AODA supplements but does not diminish other legal obligations.
 Persons with disabilities continue to have access to all other pre-existing protections, including the human rights code, and avenues of recourse to protect and defend their rights.

 The focus of the Act is on the development, implementation and enforcement of accessibility standards.
-Accessibility standards will be developed, initially, in five areas:
+Accessibility standards have now been developed and are in place in regulation in five areas:

 Monitoring and enforcement is to be based on reporting by obligated organizations and reviews and investigations by government agencies.